 Arts & Culture

 Named one of the 100 Best Small Art Towns in America by the popular book of the same name (by John Villani), Idyllwild proudly boasts more than 15 art galleries featuring works by local artists.
-Called the Art Alliance of Idyllwild, the group also holds art events throughout the year.
+The Art Alliance of Idyllwild, the premier art group, holds numerous art events throughout the year.
 Ask the innkeepers for a seasonal Visitors Guide or an Art Alliance brochure, which includes a map and a description of each gallery.

 Idyllwild Arts Academy